golanlevin/DrawingWithMachines/machines/hp7475a/3d_pen_adapter/README.md

 * *New* pens compatible with the HP7475A have occasionally been available from Amazon: Check for [KOH-I-NOOR Fiber-Tip Plotter Pens](https://www.amazon.com/dp/B000KNNIL0), with manufacturer product number 6401.01F, UPC 14173-28306.
 Note: Old HP numbers were 178xxP.
 * This [YouTube video](https://www.youtube.com/watch?v=h-oj4HrTH14) by CuriousMarc shows a method for refilling the ink in a vintage pen.
-* Various persons have developed 3D-printed adapters to allow modern pens in the HP7475A:
+* Various persons have developed 3D-printed adapters to allow modern pens in HP plotters:
    * [3D printable plotter adapters for pens and refills](https://github.com/juliendorra/3D-printable-plotter-adapters-for-pens-and-refills) (extensive!)
 	* [Thingiverse: 227985](https://www.thingiverse.com/thing:227985)
 	* [Thingiverse: 229982](https://www.thingiverse.com/thing:229982)